xissburg/edyn/docs/Design.md

 Actions are sent over the network packaged in an `edyn::action_history`, which is a timestamped list of action packs.
 This history is kept at a maximum size in the client, which always removes old actions, and sent with every following registry snapshot, so that in the event of packet loss, it's likely that the following packet will contain the actions that happened in the lost packet.

 Actions are handled separately in the server.
 When a registry snapshot containing actions arrive, all actions are taken from it and merged into the entity's `edyn::action_history` for later execution.
-Only actions with a newer timestamp are added to the history and in every update, actions with a timestamp that's before the current time minus the playout delay are sent to be executed in the island workers.
+Only actions with a newer timestamp are added to the history and in every update, actions with a timestamp that's before the current time minus the playout delay are executed.

 All actions in the current update are added to the input history of the client, so they can be replayed during extrapolation.